exocode/alpine-linode-bootstrap/README.md

 - **Filesystem/Boot Helpers** all to *No*.
 - Everything else should be left as the default.

-Boot the Linode into recovery mode with the disks assigned as above.
+Boot the Linode into __recovery mode__ with the disks assigned as above.

+Once logged in do the following:

 ## Prepare to allow HTTPS